nataliajusticia/sass-boilerplate/README.md

 # Sass Boilerplate

-This is a scss boilerplate sticking to [Sass Guidelines](https://sass-guidelin.es/#architecture) writing conventions.
+This is a sass boilerplate sticking to [Sass Guidelines](https://sass-guidelin.es/#architecture) writing conventions.

 ## Structure of the project files